A Big Thank You to our 2013 Speakers, Delegates and Sponsors!

-Taking part in the Big Debate, and posing the question whether Planning is Friend or Foe of Prosperity, will be Lawrence Revill, Managing Director of David Lock Associates, Phil Crabtree, Chief Planning Officer at Leeds City Council, Ruth Reed, past president of RIBA, and Bruno Moore, head of town planning at Sainsbury’s.
+Taking part in the Big Debate, and posing the question whether Planning is Friend or Foe of Prosperity, were Lawrence Revill, Managing Director of David Lock Associates, Phil Crabtree, Chief Planning Officer at Leeds City Council, Ruth Reed, past president of RIBA, and Bruno Moore, head of town planning at Sainsbury’s.

-Many of our confirmed speakers have been listed in ‘Planning’ magazine’s recently published Power 100 list of key influential figures in the sector, including Clive Dutton, Peter Geraghty, Kate Henderson, Simon Marsh and Lord Taylor of Goss Moor.
+Many of our confirmed speakers have been listed in ‘Planning’ magazine’s recently published Power 100 list of key influential figures in the sector, including Peter Geraghty, Kate Henderson, Simon Marsh and Lord Taylor of Goss Moor.

-Planning Summer School is an independent educational charity and we are very grateful to the organisations below for their generosity and support which enable us to continue to deliver education and training in the field of planning.
+Planning Summer School is an independent educational charity and we are very grateful to the organisations below for their generosity and support in 2013 which enable us to continue to deliver education and training in the field of planning.